NeoSkin7/Website/site/content/about/_index.md

       image: /img/links.jpg
   heading: What I Do
   description: >
     I am a digital creator and educator based in the United Kingdom.
 As such, I have worked on a multitude of projects across a wide fieldset.
-My mission to make the world a better and more diverse place through improved education and opportunities.
+My mission is to make the world a better and more diverse place through improved education and opportunities.
 How do I do this?
 That's the real question and whilst I could answer it simply, I'm not the kind of person to provide basic answers to any question - so do read on to find out more.
 testimonials:
-  - author: Ephram Matocha
+  - author: Ephram Matocha - Scientific Advisor
     quote: >-
       When it comes to knowing things that are not taught in schools, Neo definitely knows about them.
 From the standard model to Hawking Radiation he knows it.
 He's a naturally skilled teacher who has helped me with my academic studies.
 This human being is a generational talent and has a hard working mindset that most people my age lack.
 full_image: ./img/about-bottom.png